Many More Maps

 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

-It’s no secret that St Ives has some of Cornwall’s most popular beaches.
+It’s no secret that the beaches in St Ives are some of the best in Cornwall.

 This idyllic beach town is beloved by holidaymakers, and hordes of them flock to its many beaches year after year for sun, surf and Cornish pasties!